-Period pain and heavy periods are common but, they can have a significant impact on daily life.
-They do not always have an underlying cause, but can result from problems such as fibroids or endometriosis, so it’s important to get your symptoms checked out.
+Menstrual pain (dysmenorrhoea), cramps and heavy periods are common but, they can have a significant impact on daily life.
+Intense period pain doesn’t always have an underlying cause, but can result from problems such as fibroids or endometriosis, so it’s important to get your symptoms checked out.

 For people experiencing period problems, your period may be notably heavy (menorrhagia) or irregular.
 Some women may also bleed between their periods (intermenstrual bleeding) or after sexual intercourse (postcoital bleeding).
 All of these issues may require further investigation by a specialist gynaecologist.